CGCL-codes/HMCached/README.md

 --maxbytes                  // The size of available DRAM, the unit is byte.
 --maxbytes_nvm              // The size of available NVM, the unit is byte.
 --threshold_adjust_period   // The period of threshold adjustment.
---dram_repartition_period   // The period of dram repartition.
+--dram_reassignment_period  // The period of dram reassignment.
 ```

 #### * Client-side (e.g., running with telnet):